bazaarvoice/bv-ios-sdk/README.md

 ## Troubleshooting

-*Terminating app due to uncaught exception 'NSInvalidArgumentException', reason: '-[__NSCFString JSONValue]: unrecognized selector sent to instance 0x..."*
+1. **Terminating app due to uncaught exception 'NSInvalidArgumentException', reason: '-[__NSCFString JSONValue]: unrecognized selector sent to instance 0x...**

 	Make sure that you have added the -ObjC flag under Other Linker Flags in Build Settings.

 	This compiler flag instructs the linker to include all objects from the bv static library.

-*Duplicate symbol _objc_retainedObject in /<project_path>/libarclite_universal.a(arclite.o) and /<toolchain path>/usr/lib/arc/libarclite_iphonesimulator.a(arclite.o) for architecture i386*
+2. **Duplicate symbol _objc_retainedObject in /<project_path>/libarclite_universal.a(arclite.o) and /<toolchain path>/usr/lib/arc/libarclite_iphonesimulator.a(arclite.o) for architecture i386**

 	Navigate to your Project Settings -> Targets -> Build Phases.
 Under "Link Binary With Libraries" remove libarclite_universal.a from the list of linked libraries.

 	This error occurs when XCode automatically links against libarclite, usually when compiling an arc project for deployment with a pre-arc iOS version.
 Removing the provided libarclite eliminates the linker conflict.